Nike Air Zoom Odyssey Review Facts

 .
 Included in this midsole is an extremely long medial post that provides support for overpronation

 as well as stability.
 Because of this, runners who have difficulty with pronation will appreciate this feature of the Odyssey in much the same way that they would appreciate the Air Zoom Structure.
-Finally, Air Zoom pads placed in the forefoot and heel of the shoe provide excellent cushion that allows individuals to run without undue foot stress.
+Finally, Air Zoom pads placed in the forefoot and heel of the shoe provide an excellent cushion that allows individuals to run without undue foot stress.

 The Nike Air Zoom